Get-Into-Web3/6-days-of-solidity/README.md

        It is basically Objected Oriented Programming Feature.

-       We will be making another contract which will be take all the information about Zombie feeding.Now after making that contract
+       We will be making another contract which will be take all the information about Zombie feeding.Now after making that contract.
        We have to use the property of our earlier contract which is ZombieFactory.
 So, to use that will use import keyword in our child contract.

        Similar to importing Modules in python.Think in this way.